 A little winter levity: Why Aren’t Your Novels set in the Winter?
 They’re Supposed to be NORTH Noir

 “Are you telling me that murderers are huddled next to their fireplaces?
 That it’s too cold to go out and kill someone?”
 Maybe.
-Hell, sometimes it’s too cold to go outside.
+Hell, sometimes it’s too cold to go outside, period.
 Besides, murderers can’t risk harming their weapons.
 Take an axe.
 If you overuse it chopping wood, it’ll be too dull to whack someone.
 Consider a shovel.
 If you break the handle trying to clear ice, it won’t be available to crack someone on the head – a dozen times, of course (we’re talking noir, people).
 As for a shotgun, if you try to fire it at Minus-30, the barrel will explode or it’ll backfire.
 Forget about rendering it useless for murder.
 You’ll be dead yourself.

 Author Talk & Signing, Wasaga Beach Library, Wasaga Beach, ON.
 Monday August 12, 6:00 PM